-Constitutional amendment (first resolution); restoration of voting rights.
-Provides for the automatic restoration of voting rights to persons convicted of nonviolent felonies (excepting felony drug and election fraud crimes) upon completion of sentence, including any term of probation or parole, and payment in full of any restitution, fines, costs, and fees.
-The amendment further provides that persons convicted of violent felonies, felony drug crimes, or election fraud crimes may have their voting rights restored by the Governor or other appropriate authority.
-12/23/13 House: Prefiled and ordered printed; offered 01/08/14 14100902D 12/23/13 House: Referred to Committee on Privileges and Elections Notes: City position: support HJ 48 Constitutional amendment; restoration of voting rights.
-Patron: Howell, A.T. (by request) Summary as introduced:

-Constitutional amendment(first resolution); restoration of voting rights.
-Provides for the automatic restoration of voting rights to persons convicted of nonviolent felonies except felony drug and election fraud crimes upon completion of sentence, including any term of probation or parole.
+Constitutional amendment (first resolution); restoration of civil rights.
+Provides for the automatic restoration of civil rights to persons convicted of nonviolent felonies (excepting felony drug and election fraud crimes) upon completion of sentence, including any term of probation or parole, and payment in full of any restitution, fines, costs, and fees.
+The amendment further provides that persons convicted of violent felonies, felony drug crimes, or election fraud crimes may have their civil rights restored by the Governor or other appropriate authority.
+12/23/13 House: Referred to Committee on Privileges and Elections Notes: City position: support HJ 48 Constitutional amendment; restoration of voting rights.
+Patron: Howell, A.T. (by request) Summary as introduced: Constitutional amendment; restoration of voting rights.
+Provides for the automatic restoration of voting rights to persons convicted of nonviolent felonies except felony de restoration of voting rights to persons convicted of nonviolent felonies except felony drug and election fraud crimes upon completion of sentence, including any term of probation or parole.
 The resolution further provides that persons convicted of violent felonies, felony drug crimes, or election fraud crimes may have their voting rights restored by the Governor upon completion of sentence, including any term of probation or parole, and authorizes the General Assembly to provide by law for the restoration of voting rights to such persons.
 The restoration of rights pursuant to these provisions has no effect on the right to possess firearms.
-01/03/14 House: Prefiled and ordered printed; offered 01/08/14 14100828D 01/03/14 House: Referred to Committee on Privileges and Elections Notes: City position: support HJ 58 Constitutional amendment (first resolution); marriage.
+01/03/14 House: Referred to Committee on Privileges and Elections Notes: City position: support HJ 58 Constitutional amendment; marriage (first reference).
 Patron: Krupicka Summary as introduced:

-Constitutional amendment(first resolution); marriage.
-Proposes to replace the language of the constitutional amendment dealing with marriage that was approved by referendum at the November 2006 election with new language that provides that "the freedom to choose to marry another person resides with the individual, and cannot be infringed upon by this Commonwealth, except on the basis of age, kinship, or marital status, as prescribed by law."
+Constitutional amendment; marriage.
+Proposes the repeal of the constitutional amendment dealing with marriage that was approved in 2006, replacing it with new language that provides that "the freedom to choose to marry another person resides with the individual, and cannot be infringed upon by this Commonwealth, except on the basis of age, kinship, or marital status, as prescribed by law."
 The new amendment language also requires the Commonwealth to recognize any marriage between two persons performed in any other state or jurisdiction that would be lawful in the Commonwealth and specifies that a minister or civil celebrant authorized to perform marriages in the Commonwealth does not infringe upon the rights guaranteed by the Constitution if that individual refuses to perform the marriage of any persons.
-01/06/14 House: Prefiled and ordered printed; offered 01/08/14 14100942D 01/06/14 House: Referred to Committee on Privileges and Elections Notes: City position: support HJ 67 Constitutional amendment; marriage (first reference).
-Patron: Plum Summary as introduced:

-Constitutional amendment (first resolution); marriage.
-Proposes the repeal of the constitutional amendment dealing with marriage that was approved by referendum at the November 2006 election.
-That amendment to the Bill of Rights (i) defines marriage as "only a union between one man and one woman"; (ii) prohibits the Commonwealth and its political subdivisions from creating or recognizing "a legal status for relationships of unmarried individuals that intends to approximate the design, qualities, significance, or effects of marriage"; and (iii) prohibits the Commonwealth or its political subdivisions from creating or recognizing "another union, partnership, or other legal status to which is assigned the rights, benefits, obligations, qualities, or effects of marriage."
-01/06/14 House: Prefiled and ordered printed; offered 01/08/14 14100951D 01/06/14 House: Referred to Committee on Privileges and Elections Notes: City position: support HJ 70 Constitutional amendment; restoration of civil rights.
+01/06/14 House: Referred to Committee on Privileges and Elections Notes: City position: support HJ 67 Constitutional amendment; marriage (first reference).
+Patron: Plum Summary as introduced: Constitutional amendment marriage.
+Proposes the repeal of the constitutional amendment dealing with marriage that was approved in 2006..
+That amendment (i) defines marriage as "only a union between one man and one woman"; (ii) prohibits the Commonwealth and its political subdivisions from creating or recognizing "a legal status for relationships of unmarried individuals that intends to approximate the design, qualities, significance, or effects of marriage"; and (iii) prohibits the Commonwealth or its political subdivisions from creating or recognizing "another union, partnership, or other legal status to which is assigned the rights, benefits, obligations, qualities, or effects of marriage."
+01/06/14 House: Referred to Committee on Privileges and Elections Notes: City position: support HJ 70 Constitutional amendment; restoration of civil rights.
 Patron: Carr Summary as introduced: